 Researchers are working hard to try to understand how quickly the inflammation and leads to acts immunosenescence related to age in people with HIV, after becoming infected.
-There is no evidence that could lead to the conclusion that this will happen soon, or shortly after a person contracting HIV, and there is also evidence that good control of the virus (either because as a person naturally control HIV and [Elite controllers] Or because he or she began antiretroviral therapy - ART) may this process a little slower or not.
+There is no evidence that could lead to the conclusion that this will happen soon, or shortly after a person contracting HIV, and there is also evidence that good control of the virus (either because as a person naturally control HIV and [Elite controllers] or because he or she started antiretroviral therapy - ART) may this process be a little slower or not.

 Tradução: Claudio de Souza Santos